TradeSgnl Logo

 How Push Notifications Work

-MT5 Mobile Integration: Push notifications use MetaTrader 5's built-in mobile notification system to send alerts directly to your mobile device through the MT5 mobile app.
+MT5 Mobile Integration: Push notifications use MetaTrader 5's built-in mobile notification system to send alerts directly to your mobile device.

 Notification Types: Each notification type can be independently enabled or disabled: